ConradIrwin/pry-rescue/README.md

 ```

 Finally, you can enable peeking into programs that do not include pry-rescue by
-configuring ruby to always load one (or several) of these files:
+configuring Ruby to always load one (or several) of these files:

 ```
 export RUBYOPT=-rpry-rescue/peek/int   # peek on SIGINT (<ctrl-c>)